VileSnack/sre/README.md

 # Scene generation

-The scene generation stage will create the renderable primitives.
-The input to this process can come from an automated scene generation tool, or from a scene file created by a user employing GUI tools, or any other set of tools.
-The output of these tools will consist of Bezier patches, Particle fields, and shaders:

-* Bezier patches define a two-dimensional surface.
-The definition of the patch can contain a temporal parameter for animation.
-* Bezier volumes define a three-dimensional space in which particles are distributed.
-* Shaders define the texture properties of the geometric primitives.
+Scene generation begins with 3D authoring tools of some kind, whether it be a 3D modelling application or a scripting language.
+The output from the scene generation stage consists of primitives to be rendered and shaders to define the qualities of each primitive at every point.

 # Primitive rendering

-The primitive renderer is responsible for taking input in the form of shaders, Bezier patches, and Bezier volumes, and from them generating render hits, which are a sample of texture data appearing at a specific place in the viewing frame.
+The primitive renderer is responsible for taking input in the form of shaders and primitives, and from these generating *render hits*.

 # Render hit coallation